Gagravarr/django-cmis-engine/README.md

 `djangocmis.models.Model` and declare the fields in the same way as for regular models.

-django-cmis-engine required Django 1.6.x or 1.7.x.
+django-cmis-engine requires Django 1.6.x or 1.7.x.
+django-cmis-engine requires Apache Chemistry cmislib built from trunk

 Configuration
 =============